HtetShine1868/CommunityHub/README.md

 **Solution:** On the Topics page, we made the search bar and category picker way more user-friendly.
 Now they use Material UI’s Select, MenuItem, and FormControl components.
 Filtering logic is simpler, too.
 You can search by keyword or pick a category, and the results update quickly.

+**How AI was used:**AI tools were used as a helper for researching UI design practices and reviewing component structure.
+The final implementation, refactoring, and logic changes were fully written and tested by me
 -----